-Getting the best from your suppliers can be one of the trickiest parts of running a small business.
-The cut-and-thrust of a good negotiation is great sport to some, prostate but it can be an extremely stressful time for others.
-However, buy love it or hate it, it’s an essential part of the business world, and should be handled accordingly.
+Negotiating with suppliers and getting the best from your suppliers can be one of the trickiest parts of running a small business.
+The cut-and-thrust of a good negotiation is great sport to some, but it can be an extremely stressful time for others.
+However, love it or hate it, it’s an essential part of the business world, and should be handled accordingly.

 “A lot of small businesses these days aren’t paying close enough attention to their supplier relations,” says Renee Connellan, a buyer for a network of small jewellery businesses based in Sydney’s southern suburbs.
 Her position has taken her around the world, negotiating supply contracts with some of the best in the business.